-In an article published in the September 2018 issue of Business Valuation Update, Matthew Gold and Matthew Ashby derive a formula that explicitly incorporates the assumed probability of renewal in the valuation of businesses that depend on contracts, licences or permits for their future cash flows.
+In an article published in the September 2018 issue of Business Valuation Update, the forensic accounting team derived a formula that explicitly incorporates the assumed probability of renewal in the valuation of businesses that depend on contracts, licences or permits for their future cash flows.

 The formula builds on the Gordon growth model and the formula for the future value of a growing annuity, and has broad application subject to certain conditions being met.